E. A. Mitchell: World War II

 Following his success in the food service industry he served in the United States Navy from November 1942 until his discharge as a lieutenant commander in January 1946, having been commanding officer of Underwater Demolition Teams in the Pacific Theater for two years.
 He was awarded the Silver Star Medal at Okinawa following his honourable discharge.

 Congress

 Mitchell was elected as a Republican to the Eightieth Congress (January 3, 1947 – January 3, 1949).
-He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress.
+The incumbent Republican sought, unsuccessfully, the nomination to the U.S. Senate.
+Mitchell was defeated for reelection in 1948 to the Eighty-first Congress by the Democrat he had beaten in 1946.

 Late career

 He served as delegate in 1952 and 1956 to Republican National Conventions.
-In March 1971 Mitchell, who was sixty at the time, assaulted Congressman Hale Boggs, 57, to the floor in the men's room of the Statler Hilton during a Congressional dinner; Boggs threatened suit; Mitchell replied he "would meet Boggs in court or in gym".
-The original argument was due to Congressman Mitchell's objection to the abusive cracks that Boggs was making about the Nixon Administration.
+In March 1971 Mitchell, who was sixty at the time, knocked House Majority Leader Hale Boggs, 57, to the floor in the men's room of the Statler Hilton during the Gridiron Dinner.
+Mitchell complained that Boggs' comments on the skits lampooning the Nixon Administration were too loud and too Democratic.